catseye/Castile/tests/Castile.md

     | }
     ? mismatch

-Equality can be checked between unions.
+Equality can be checked between unions, as long as they are unions entirely of simple (non-struct) types.

     | fun main() {
     |   a = 40 as string|integer